rses-dl-course-durham/rses-dl-course-durham.github.io/slides/D02_part2.md

 <img src="assets/img/lossaccuracy-diverge.png" />

-Model learns the function too well and doesn't generalise.
+Model learns the data too well and doesn't generalise.
 Training loss decreases but Validation loss increases.
 This is a big problem in DL!

 ---